CESNET/ansible-role-firewall/README.md

 ======================

-Ansible Galaxy role [cesnet.firewall](https://galaxy.ansible.com/cesnet/firewall) that installs firewall (iptables or nftables) and fail2ban.
+Ansible Galaxy role [cesnet.firewall](https://galaxy.ansible.com/cesnet/firewall) that installs firewall (iptables or nftables).
+The iptables version is compatible with Docker.

 Use "--tags config" to run only config.